Meet some of the popular mammals living at the Virginia Zoo. In addition to these favorites, we have lots more mammals

 Asian Small-Clawed Otter

-We have two Asian small-clawed otters: a male and female we are hoping will breed.
+We have two Asian small-clawed otters: male Sawyer and female Merrill, that we are hoping will breed.
 The habitat features an underwater viewing area through which visitors can watch the otters swim.

 The Asian small-clawed otter is the smallest of the 13 species of otters found throughout the world.
 They are generally no more than two feet long and weigh less than 10 pounds.
 The hind feet are fully webbed, while the front are only partially webbed, giving them the kind of flexibility found in “hands” rather than feet.
 These otters are carnivorous, eating mostly mollusks and crustaceans, but also frogs, fish and eggs.
 Asian small-clawed otters can be found in freshwater streams and rivers in southern India, China and the Philippines, and throughout Southeast Asia, but populations are declining due to habitat destruction, pollution and hunting.